The Man Who Laughs

-The Man Who Laughs (also published under the title By Order of the King from its subtitle in French) is a Gothic novel by Victor Hugo, originally published in April 1869 under the French title L'Homme qui rit.
+The Man Who Laughs (also published under the title By Order of the King from its subtitle in French) is a philosophical and dramatic romance novel by Victor Hugo, originally published in April 1869 under the French title L'Homme qui rit.
 It takes place in England beginning in 1690 and extends into the early 18th-century reign of Queen Anne.
 It depicts England's royalty and aristocracy of the time as cruel and power-hungry.
 Hugo intended parallels with the France of Louis-Philippe and the Régence.

-The novel concerns the life of a young nobleman who was disfigured as a child on the orders of the king.
+The novel follows the life of a young nobleman who was disfigured as a child on the orders of the king.
 Exiled and renamed "Gwynplaine", he travels with his protector and companion, the vagabond philosopher Ursus, and Dea, who he rescued as a baby during a storm.
 The novel is famous for Gwynplaine's mutilated face, stuck in a permanent grin.
 The book has inspired many artists, dramatists, and filmmakers.

 Background

-Hugo wrote The Man Who Laughs over a period of 15 months while he was living in the Channel Islands, having been exiled from his native France because of the controversial political content of his previous novels.
-Hugo's working title for the book was By Order of the King, but a friend suggested The Man Who Laughs.
-Despite an initially negative reception upon publication, The Man Who Laughs is argued to be one of Hugo's greatest works.
+Hugo wrote The Man Who Laughs over a period of 15 months while he was living in the Channel Islands, having been exiled from his native France after opposing the regime of Napoleon III.
+The title comes from verses in the author's Le Roi s’amuse (1832) where the jester Triboulet says, comparing his fate with that of an executioner « Je suis l’homme qui rit, il est l’homme qui tue » - "I am the man who laughs, he is the man who kills".
+Despite an initially negative reception upon publication, The Man Who Laughs is considered one of Hugo's greatest works.

 In his speech to the Lords, Gwynplaine asserts:

 Je suis un symbole. Ô tout-puissants imbéciles que vous êtes, ouvrez les yeux.
 J’incarne Tout.
 Je représente l’humanité telle que ses maîtres l’ont faite.

 I am a symbol.
 Oh, you all-powerful fools, open your eyes.
 I represent all.
 I embody humanity as its masters have made it.